 India does not have a definition of rare diseases.
-The National Policy on Treatment of Rare Diseases 2017 (“NPTRD 2017”), which is currently in abeyance, highlighted the necessity of coming up with a definition of rare diseases that fits India’s needs but did not provide one.
+The National Policy on Treatment of Rare Diseases, 2020 (“NPTRD”), which is currently in the draft form, highlights the necessity of coming up with a definition of rare diseases that fits India’s needs but does not provide one.

 2. Does the designation of ‘Orphan Drug’ exist in your country?
 (Does it correspond with the definition of Rare Diseases?)